 Dry Method

-This method involves applying oil and water on the seeds, then drying in the sun and dehulling.
+This method involves applying oil and water to the seeds, then drying in the sun and dehulling.
 Large quantities of pigeon peas are commercially dehulled where the lentils are deskinned and split in mechanically functioning mills.

 Ayurveda Uses

-The holistic science of ayurveda values toor dal as an amazing food and medicinal legume in treating several health woes.
+The holistic science of ayurveda values toor dal as an amazing food and medicinal legume for treating several health woes.
 Right from the seeds, young fresh pods, shoot and leaves are widely used for culinary purposes.
 In traditional practice, toor dal is used internally in the form of healing soup and externally it is applied as a paste or ointment.
 This lentil is good for boosting liver health and brings about lightness in the body.
-The leaves are used to treat bleeding disorder, worm infestation and also acts as a natural laxative.
+The leaves are used to treat bleeding disorders, and worm infestation and also act as a natural laxative.
 The paste of red gram leaves is applied over mouth ulcers and inflammation to heal stomatitis.
 Apart from these, a poultice made from pigeon pea leaves and seed is applied over the breast to stimulate lactation.
 Toor dal is well-known to increase vata dosha, while it balances pitta and kapha dosha and improves overall complexion.

 Also Read: 5 Dals That Must Be Part Of Your Daily Diet